bBertag/getting-started-with-git/readme.md

-Logan is a nerd bucket sandwhich that never gets pie for free.
+Logan is just a big nerd!